We extracted the following metrics from CreatorDB’s database to address the most pressing question in the influencer marketing industry:

 In this case, a very weak positive correlation between engagement rate and growth was observed.
 Although the correlation coefficient was not significant, it does suggest that there may be some relationship between engagement rate and growth for highly popular TikTok accounts.

 Overall, while engagement rate is an important metric for measuring audience engagement and content quality, it may not be a good indicator of growth on social media platforms.

 Other factors such as content type, audience demographics, and platform algorithms may play a more significant role in determining growth on social media platforms.

-Therefore, it is essential for creators and brands to focus on a holistic approach to social media marketing rather than relying solely on engagement rate as a measure of success.
+Therefore, creators and brands need to focus on a holistic approach to social media marketing rather than relying solely on engagement rate as a measure of success.